-Start of Semester Brightspace Checklist If your Summer/Fall semester courses aren't showing up in "My Courses," click \[\bullet \bull on the grid button in Brightspace and type "202350" for summer or "202370" for fall into the search bar.
+Start of Semester Brightspace Checklist If your Spring semester courses aren't showing up in "My Courses," click on the grid button in Brightspace and type "202330" into the search bar.
 Click the pushpin icon next to each 2023 course, and unpin any old courses that you no longer want pinned in "My Courses."
-If you notice any discrepancies in the Summer/Fall courses you have access to, check with your Chair right away.
+If you notice any discrepancies in the Spring courses you have access to, check with your Chair right away.
 If you're teaching multiple sections of the same course, you can ask Brittany or Jason to merge sections, or to rename sections for you.
 If merging sections, don't do anything else with the courses until the merge process is complete.
 Copy material from a previous course into your new semester course.
 In the new course click "Edit Course," then "Import/Export/Copy Components," or ask Brittany or Jason for assistance.
 Update your course syllabus, upload it to the Content area, and delete the old syllabus.
 Go to the "Edit Course" tab and select "Manage Dates."
-Update or add due dates, start dates and end dates in the following areas: Assignments Announcements Quizzes Discussions Double-check any links to external videos or other resources to make sure they still work.
+Update or add start dates and end dates in the following areas: Assignments Announcements Quizzes Discussions Double-check any links to external videos or other resources to make sure they still work.
 Fix or replace any broken links.
 Click on your Brightspace profile name and click "View as Student" to see the course as a student would see it.
 Delete old or outdated Announcements, and create update "Welcome" and/or "Getting Started" News items.
-Courses are open to students starting May 8 (summer first session) or August 13 (fall), one week before the official start of class.
+Courses are open to students starting January 2 , one week before the official start of class.
 You should try to at least have a welcome message and syllabus visible to students by then, as some students will start looking at their courses as soon as they open.
 Consider recording a short video introduction, especially for online-only courses.
 Talk about yourself, the objectives and structure of the course, and any other critical information that students should know going into the class.
-ScreenPal formerly Screencast-o-matic.com is an easy-to-use recording tool, and OTLE can loan you a webcam and offer some technical assistance.
-If you are using a textbook that uses LTI (publisher integrations into Brightspace), please let OTLE know asap Talk to ITS if you have any special computer lab or classroom needs that need to be addressed before the semester starts.
+Screencast-o-matic.com is an easy-to-use recording tool, and OTLE can loan you a webcam and offer some technical assistance.
+Talk to ITS if you have any special computer lab or classroom needs that need to be addressed before the semester starts.
 Make sure any required software is up to date and working.
 Try out any needed projectors, computers, or other hardware before the first week of class, and email helpdesk@msun.edu to report any problems.
 This is also a good time to backup your electronic media.
 If you have a lot of critical files on your computer, you should make copies on external hard drives, thumb drives, or cloud backup services like OneDrive or Google Drive.